Are you tired of the endless Google crawling?

 Best 2 For Stage DJing And Home Listening

-Whether you are an aggressive DJ looking for a cartridge to scratch with or you want the best turntable phono cartridge for bass and jazz, this is for you.
+Whether you are an aggressive DJ looking for the tough cartridge for turntables or you want the best phono cartridge for a turntable for bass and jazz, this the phono cartridge turntable for you.
 Though you’ll be adding 100 bucks to your 500 bucks budget to get this one, Shure has never disappointed in with their products.
 And with the M97XE of the M series of Shure, you sure (pun intended) are getting value for your money.
 And here’s the catch.

 The Shure M97XE is a high-performance MM phono cartridge for all purposes.
 It is engineered to perfectly reduce the difficulty of signal passage from your groove.
 This is especially for high frequencies that may otherwise end building up and mudding your music with horrible hums.
 And you don’t need to spend the extra bucks on a PAD.
 Meanwhile, the elliptical diamond stylus is finely polished for tracking accuracy, complementing the viscous-damped stabilizer that keeps the distance between your record and the cartridge.